what is a nurse?

 average nurse salary

-According to the Economic Research Institute, nurses in Greece receive an average salary of €37,000 per year.
-That means the average hourly rate is €18.
-You may also get a yearly bonus, averaging around €600.
-In an entry-level position, you start with a lower salary of €26,000 yearly.
-With additional experience and specialised skills, you earn over €45,000 annually.
+Nurses in Greece receive an average salary of €20,000 per year.
+In an entry-level position, you start with a lower salary of €15,000 yearly.
+With additional experience and specialised skills, you earn over €35,000 annually.

 what factors affect the salary of a nurse?